 A note on the content area styles: the body background color is blue and the content background color is white.
 This makes sure the blue behind the footer stretches all the way to the bottom of the window, even on pages with small amounts of content.
 If the body background color is white, the footer is only a thin blue strip with white below it.

 Content pages don’t change drastically on small screens.
 Callout boxes (if present) stack vertically, and the sidebar moves below the other page content (the same as program homepages).
 No content is hidden when the screen size decreases (this is true across the entire website).

 Layoutto determine if the page has a sidebar or not.

-one-coldoesn’t include sidebar
+one-coldoesn’t include the sidebar.

-- In WordPress, check or uncheck the “Include sibling navigation” option in the PCC Sidebar settings box.
+- In WordPress, check or uncheck the “include sibling navigation” option in the PCC sidebar settings box.

 - View more information about the WordPress sidebar navigation in Spaces.